IBM-Cloud/docs/services/IoT/reference/security/index.md

 # {{site.data.keyword.iot_short_notm}} security
 {: #sec-index}
-Last updated: 5 August 2016
+Last updated: 29 September 2016
 {: .last-updated}

 As a cloud-hosted service the {{site.data.keyword.iot_full}} embeds security as an important aspect of its architecture.